paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 **(d)**

-(1) A member of the armed forces who is entitled to basic educational assistance under chapter 30 of title 38 may use such entitlement for purposes of paying any portion of the charges described in subsection (a) or (c) that are not paid for by the Secretary of the military department concerned under such subsection.
+(1) A member of the armed forces who is entitled to basic educational assistance under chapter 30 of title 38 or chapter 1606 of this title may use such entitlement for purposes of paying any portion of the charges described in subsection (a) or (c) that are not paid for by the Secretary of the military department concerned under such subsection.

-(2) The use of entitlement under paragraph (1) shall be governed by the provisions of [section 3014(b) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3014/b&num=0&edition=prelim).
+(2) The use of entitlement under paragraph (1) shall be governed by the provisions of [section 3014(b) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3014/b&num=0&edition=prelim), in the case of educational assistance under chapter 30 of such title, and section 16131(k), in the case of educational assistance under chapter 1606 of this title.

 **(e)**